gotamer/base58/README.md

 # Base58

-Fast implementation of base58 encoding on golang.
+A fast implementation of base58 encoding and decoding written in go.

 Base algorithms are copied from https://github.com/trezor/trezor-crypto/blob/master/base58.c